-- Oasis This is a large group worship event for all students.
-The time seeks to be a respite from all the challenges and struggles of life. - Journey Groups (Freshmen small groups) These small groups meet at different times throughout the week as gathering for freshmen led by upperclassmen. - Voyage Groups (Upperclassmen small groups) These groups meet at different times throughout the week as a weekly gathering for upperclassmen led by peers. - Commuter Lunch Select Tuesdays from 11 am-1 pm in the Collegium.
-This is a free lunch for all students provided by local churches and the BSM. - Coffee Outreach Weekly the BSM offers free coffee to students to build relationships and share the gospel. - Trash Take Out On Thursday nights in residence life areas BSM students take trash out in an effort to get to know people on campus and serve them.
+- Oasis Thursdays, 7 pm, in the Corner Pawket This is a large group worship event for all students.
+The time seeks to be a respite from all the challenges and struggles of life. - Small Groups Peer led groups that meet at different times throughout the week focused on taking a next step of faith in community. - Commuter Lunch Each Tuesday from 11 am-1 pm in the Collegium.
+This is a free lunch for all commuter students provided by local churches and the BSM. - Coffee Outreach The BSM offers weekly free coffee to students on Wednesday mornings to build relationships and share the gospel. - Prayer Walks A weekly student led time where we intentionally pray for our campus community.